 Direct materials quantity variance = (Actual quantity used × Standard rate) – (Standard quantity allowed × Standard rate)

-Angro Limited – a single product company – uses a perfect standard costing system.
+Angro Limited, a single product American company, employs a proper standard costing system.
 The normal wastage and inefficiencies are taken into account while setting direct materials price and quantity standards.
-Variances are calculated and reported at regular intervals to ensure the quick remedial actions against unfavorable situations.
+Variances are calculated and reported at regular intervals to ensure the quick remedial actions against any unfavorable occurrence.

 = $16,000 – $15,000